Tiagoquix/firefox-annoyances/README.md

 Contributions, criticsm and suggestions are welcome!
 Feel free to open issues or pull requests to discuss additions, changes and removals.

 # Additional recommendations
 These recommendations let you disable more parts of Machine Learning in the browser.
-They cannot be included in the project due to technical complexity and incompatibility, but you can do them manually.
+They cannot be included in the project due to technical complexity, but you can do them manually.

 - Go to Firefox settings -> Search (or type `about:preferences#search` in the address bar).
   - Remove Perplexity as a search provider.
 Perplexity is an AI-powered search engine: https://blog.mozilla.org/en/firefox/firefox-144/